SeattleTestbed/docs/Operating/Clearinghouse/Design.md

       * privkey
         * this will always be set for any record, as there is no reason to only store just a public key.
       * usage_identifier
-        * a unique name in the !SeattleGeni system where this key is used.
+        * a unique name in the SeattleGeni system where this key is used.
           * for example, this would identify a given key is a specific user record's donor key ("user:123:donor").
         * this is only for additional consistency checking (e.g. to allow an additional way to look for invalid/unused/missing key mappings) and general informational purposes.
         * this may end up only being read by separate scripts, never in normal usage, but seems useful to track just in case it's needed.

-=== Model Notes ===
+### Model Notes

-  * '''Indexing'''
+  * **Indexing**
     * The current database schema does not appear to make use of additional indexes for performance.
     * In the above models I haven't discussed specific indexes to be added to tables, but these won't be forgotten.
 Indexes will be added where logical and should be tested using a large database with performance profiling.
-  * '''Vessel acquisition''': If a user acquires a VM, the VM counts towards that user's VM limit.
+  * **Vessel acquisition**: If a user acquires a VM, the VM counts towards that user's VM limit.
 In the future, limits may be by resources (e.g. diskspace) rather than number of VMs.
-  * '''Vessel releasing''': Releasing a VM/vessel means to clear the list of users with access to the node and to return the VM credit to the user who had acquired the VM.
+  * **Vessel releasing**: Releasing a VM/vessel means to clear the list of users with access to the node and to return the VM credit to the user who had acquired the VM.
 (The VM may be reset, etc.)
-  * '''Vessel multi-user access''': A VM can be accessible to multiple users even though it is always acquired by a single user.
+  * **Vessel multi-user access**: A VM can be accessible to multiple users even though it is always acquired by a single user.
 Whether any user with access to the VM can release it is not specified here and can be decided later.
 The simplest initial implementation is probably to allow any user with access the ability to release the VM, so initial implementation will probably use that approach.
 (Adding additional users to a VM may not be available through the UI for this version, but the functionality will be easy to implement.)
-  * '''Sharing''': allowing other users to create VMs against your available resources is not re-incorporated in the design at this time.
+  * **Sharing**: allowing other users to create VMs against your available resources is not re-incorporated in the design at this time.